-We discussed on our previous post what an Office Action is when it comes to your trademark application.
+On our previous post we discussed what a Trademark Office Action is when it comes to your trademark application.
 Now, let’s take a little deeper look at the different types of office actions you may encounter and how they can be overcome.

 This also applies to situations where the Examiner has suggestions regarding the description of your logo, misspellings in the application, or simply a need for additional specimens in use of your mark.
 These situations may require a little bit more attention, but they are typically non-substantive and you are not arguing with the Examiner, you are just providing additional information requested.

 After we will evaluate the Office Action for a flat $49 fee, we will have a better idea of exactly how to respond, and the work required to get your trademark approved.
+Our office also offers a Trademark Office Action Response where we will intervene with the USPTO on your behalf and work to get your trademark passed.
 Contact us today to get started.